leosol/soot-with-kmeans/README.md

 The final list had **57 apps**, each with a reference to the Android instruction that referenced LOCATION api.

-The following topics show the results that we found.
-Notice that, no matter how complex the Android App is, most of them expects that the users LOCATION information is provided as soon as possible.
+The following topics show the results that we found. _Notice that, no matter how complex the Android App is, most of them expects that the users LOCATION information is provided as soon as possible_.
 The next topics shows some of the information that was extracted which was obtained with the help of the soot framework.

 | Package Name                      | Package Name                      | Package Name                      | Package Name                         | Package Name                       | Package Name                            | Package Name                        | Package Name                                  |
 |-----------------------------------|-----------------------------------|-----------------------------------|--------------------------------------|------------------------------------|-----------------------------------------|-------------------------------------|-----------------------------------------------|